-(a) Debtors Hearing Attendance.
-The debtors and their counselattorneys must attend all scheduled confirmation hearings, unless excused by the Chapter 13 Trusteetrustee or the courtCourt.
+(a) DebtorsHearing Attendance.
+The debtor and their counsel\the debtor's attorney must attend all scheduled confirmation hearings, unless excused by the Chapter 13 Trusteetrustee or the courtCourt.

 (b) Hearing Date.
 Confirmation hearings shallmust be set not less than thirty-five (35) days after filing of a plan. -Objections to the plan must be filed and copies served on the Chapter 13 Trusteetrustee, the debtor, and the debtor's attorney no later than seven (7) days before the date set for hearing on confirmation of the plan.